-(n) Impairment of assets
+(m) Impairment of assets

-- For other property, plant and equipment, investments in joint ventures, goodwill and investments in subsidiaries in the Company's statement of financial position, an assessment is carried out at the end of each reporting period to determine whether there is objective evidence that these assets are impaired.
+- For other property, plant and equipment, investments in joint ventures and investments in subsidiaries in the Company's statement of financial position, an assessment is carried out at the end of each reporting period to determine whether there is objective evidence that these assets are impaired.
 If any such indication exists, the asset's recoverable amount is estimated.
-Goodwill is tested annually for impairment.
 The recoverable amount is the greater of its fair value less costs of disposal and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 An impairment loss is recognized in profit or loss if the carrying amount exceeds the recoverable amount.
 An impairment loss is reversed if there has been a favorable change in the estimates used to determine the recoverable amount.
-A reversal of impairment loss been recognized in prior years.
-Reversals of impairment losses are credited to profit or loss in the year in which the reversals are recognized.
-An impairment loss in respect of goodwill is not reversed. - For trade and other receivables and other financial assets measured at amortized cost (including cash and deposits with banks, advances to unlisted investee companies and amounts due from joint ventures), the Group recognizes a loss allowance which is equal to 12-month expected credit losses unless the balance is a trade receivable or there has been a significant increase in credit risk of the financial asset since initial recognition, in which case the loss allowance is measured at an amount equal to lifetime expected credit losses.
+A reversal of impairment losses is limited to the asset's carrying amount that would have been determined had no impairment loss been recognized in prior years.
+Reversals of impairment losses are credited to profit or loss in the year in which the reversals are recognized. - For trade and other receivables and other financial assets measured at amortized cost (including cash and deposits with banks and advances to unlisted investee companies), the Group recognizes a loss allowance which is equal to 12-month expected credit losses unless the balance is a trade receivable or there has been a significant increase in credit risk of the financial asset since initial recognition, in which case the loss allowance is measured at an amount equal to lifetime expected credit losses.